KC-7/js-map-filter-reduce/README.md

 - Ver 1: uses the filter method on the student's skills array, and checks if the length of the filtered array is greater than zero.
 - Ver 2: uses the some method to check if at least one skill in the skills array has 5 years or more experience.
 - Ver 3: uses the find method to check if there is at least one skill in the skills array with 5 years or more experience.

-Each version of the filter method is commented out, but can be uncommented and run in the terminal to see the results.
+**Note:** Version 1 & 2 of the filter method are commented out, but can be uncommented and run in the terminal to see the results.

 ### The Filter Challenge